qa-rmacha/my-portfolio/README.md

 # Portfolio — Raju

 A modern, responsive portfolio website for a B.Sc Computer Science fresher, built with **HTML5**, **Tailwind CSS**, and **vanilla JavaScript**.
-Designed to showcase projects, skills, education, and achievements — and ready to host on GitHub Pages.
+Designed to showcase project, skills, education, and achievements — and ready to host on GitHub Pages.

 ## Live Site